Not-so-mini Monet back in Norfolk for exhibition and his 18th birthday

 For its 250th anniversary, Bakers and Larners of Holt have committed to raising £25,000 for EACH alongside other branch employees.

-Across the owl’s torso is scenes of Morston and Blakeney, which Keiron’s mum Michelle says were his and his sister’s back garden when growing up.
+Across the owl’s torso is scenes of Morston and Blakeney, which Kieron’s mum Michelle says were his and his sister’s back garden when growing up.

 She added: “And especially after what happened to Budgens of Holt, it’s nice we can do something both for the community and for the children here in a sensitive way.”